 website for more information.

-We will be accepting applications for a September 2015 start soon.
+We are now accepting applications for a September 2015 start.

 Any other questions?
 Take a look at our frequently asked questions